-Then the Rajah and Ranee were very grieved, and

-mourned bitterly; and because they desired that, if possible, Rowjee Rajah should see his wife once again, instead of burying her underground, they placed her beneath a canopy in a beautiful tomb near a little tank,\ and would go daily to visit the place and look at her.
+Then the Rajah and Ranee were very grieved, and mourned bitterly; and because they desired that, if possible, Rowjee Rajah should see his wife once again, instead of burying her under ground, they placed her beneath a canopy in a beautiful tomb near a little tank, and would go daily to visit the place and look at her.
 Then did a wonder take place, such as had never been known throughout the land before!
 Sodewa Bai's body did not decay, nor the colour of her face change; and a month afterwards, when her husband returned home, she looked as fair and lovely as on the night on which she died.
 There was a fresh colour in her cheeks and on her lips; she seemed to be only asleep.
 When poor Rowjee Rajah heard of her death, he was so broken-hearted they thought he also would die.
-He cursed the evil fate that had obliged him to go away and deprive him of hearing her last words, or bidding her farewell if he could not save her life; and from morning to evening he would go to her tomb, and rend the air with his passionate lamentations, and looking through the grating to where she lay calm and still under the canopy, say, before he went away, "I will take one last look at that fair face.
-Tomorrow Death may have set his seal upon it.
-Oh, loveliness, too bright for earth!
-Oh, lost, lost wife!"
+He cursed the evil fate that had deprived him of hearing her last words, or bidding her farewell, if he could not save her life; and from morning to evening he would go to her tomb and rend the air with his passionate lamentations, and looking through the grating to where she lay calm and still under the canopy, say, before he went away, 'I will take one last look at that fair face.
+To-morrow Death may have set his seal upon it.
+O loveliness too bright for earth!
+O lost, lost wife!'